 “Stock market capitalization to GDP” is a notable and important metric regarding stock market valuation.
 In February of 2009 I wrote of it in “Does Warren Buffett’s Market Metric Still Apply?”

-As seen in his February 5, 2018 post titled “Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator” he shows two different versions, varying by the definition of stock market capitalization. (note: additional explanation is provided in his post.)
+As seen in the March 5, 2019 post titled “Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator” two different versions are displayed, varying by the definition of stock market capitalization. (note: additional explanation is provided in the post.)

 For reference purposes, here is the first chart, with the stock market capitalization as defined by the Federal Reserve: